 Does CBD Help Migraines?

-CBD may be able to help manage your migraines.
+CBD oil may be able to help manage your migraines.
 If you are familiar with CBD, you have likely heard about CBD’s use for pain relief.
-That sounds like it would be a perfect to use CBD for migraine pain, right?
-Before we conclude anything, let’s review some studies on how to use CBD for migraine pains.
+That sounds like it would be a perfect to use CBD for your migraines, right?

 Eric P. Baron (2015) concluded in a review of cannabinoids, “The literature suggests that the medicinal use of cannabis may have a therapeutic role for a multitude of diseases, particularly chronic pain disorders including headaches.”